Guidelines

 • Submit annual dues renewal payments on a timely basis, including any supporting documents such as printer invoices and magazine copies for review if required.

-• Donate up to three (3) full page color ads during each membership year (July to June) to be used by the association in a national donated space group ad buy program.
+• Donate up to three (3) full page color ads during each membership year (July to June) and up to 6 months of run of site (ROS) digital ad space to be used by the association in a national donated space group ad buy program.
 The revenue from these ad sales goes to the association to help fund programming and keep the costs of membership and meetings as low as possible.
 Members are encouraged to present the group ad buy program to regional/national advertising prospects and will earn a sales commission in return for helping the association sell these important ads.
 See the member area on how to sell the donated space buy program.